Agent Composition

 Applications choose the profile when wiring sinks and bridges (e.g., Pulse, SSE, WebSocket) so:

-- Chat UIs stay clean and structured (linked child runs, agent cards)
+- Chat UIs stay clean and structured (nested agent cards driven by

-- Debug consoles can see full nested event streams
+child_run_linked) - Debug consoles can see full event detail with the same session stream

 - Metrics pipelines see just enough to aggregate usage and statuses